albert-kevin/DRep/govact/README.md

 **gov_action1vdlrcftd48qn2zz8egepr6xyfcmxpfz8r69k769gc5mhg662adesq9yy8pl**
 **InfoAction**
 **Rationale for voting YES on 2025 Net Change Limit of 300M ADA**
 I support this NCL because 300M ADA matches the treasury’s expected inflow for the same 73-epoch window (Epoch 563 – 635),
 keeping withdrawals in line with deposits.
 It gives teams approved for 2025 a clear budget runway into early 2026 while staying below the 350 M cap I previously endorsed,
 preserving reserves for future cycles.
 A simple, inflation-neutral ceiling maintains fiscal discipline yet
 leaves room for essential infrastructure and governance work—exactly the balance our earlier votes aimed to achieve.

+**gov_action1mmalzkcxpyn33t05hml2hxpwq0ffv6uu4mhe8sv7guz5nmm4afysqlmepzl**
+**InfoAction**
+**Rationale for voting NO on the 2025 Cardano Blockchain Ecosystem Budget – 7.5M ADA for Community Builders**
+I am voting NO because this request duplicates projects that are already scheduled to receive funding in the main 2025 Intersect budget,
+yet appoints Intersect as fund administrator without explicit consent from every team and without a shared framework for milestones,
+reporting, or claw-backs; approving it now would create overlapping custody arrangements, invite double payments,
+and add unnecessary complexity to a governance process that is already spread across GovTool, Ekklesia, and on-chain actions.
+I will support these same initiatives once they are presented through a single, coherent budget or
+as individual InfoActions with clear terms, but until then the prudent choice is to preserve treasury clarity and vote NO.